hypergonial/chat-backend/doc/src/gateway/events.md

 ### Summary

 Sent when the client has successfully authenticated and the server is ready to send events.
+A sequence of [`GUILD_CREATE`](#guild_create) events will follow this event, containing more extensive information about each guild the user is a member of.

 ### Data